-Local fixed-route bus service comprises the largest portion of OCTA's transit services.
-In addition, OCTA provides feeder bus service to commuter rail (Metrolink) stations.
-Express bus service provides patrons with longer routes that utilize freeways to connect residential areas to Orange County's main employment centers.
-OCTA also provides community routes for connecting to the local and express bus networks, as well as limited-stop routes for higher speed connections to other OCTA modes and networks.
-OC ACCESS is OCTA's shared-ride service for people who are unable to use the regular, fixed-route bus service because of functional limitations caused by a disability.
+also provides community routes for connecting to the local bus networks, limited-stop Bravo! routes, and on-demand OC Flex service.
+OC ACCESS is OCTA's shared-ride service for people who are unable to use fixed-route bus service because of functional limitations caused by a disability.
 These passengers must be certified by OCTA to use the ACCESS system by meeting the Americans with Disabilities Act (ADA) eligibility criteria.